krasheninnikov/krasheninnikov.github.io/_posts/2025-11-08-gender-ratios.md

 For median people (log-rarity ≈ 0.7), the noise dominates – preferences become mostly random.
 For 99th percentile people (log-rarity ≈ 4.6), noise is \~20% of signal strength.

-### Results: compression without changed multipliers
+### Results: noise causes compression but preserves multipliers

 I ran 15k simulations of a scenario where 1\) each person in a population of 25k noisily ranks all members of the opposite gender, and 2\) people are matched based on their preferences with the Gale-Shapley algorithm.